to the home of the Star Trek: Voyager fanfiction series Fifth

 won't ruin it by talking about it.
 I'll just say it has the perfect

 mix of character development, drama and action.
-Just keep going until
+Keep going until

 you're done with Mind Games, which will seem pretty damn confusing